laffed/clocker-bot/README.md

 ## Setting up a custom terminal command

 The easiest way create a custom terminal command to is create an alias function in the terminal that includes the path to clocker.py.
 You can avoid directly adding to your PATH by doing such.
+Instructions on how to create an alias are shown for different shells below.
+Choose your shell.

-**bash shell**
+#### bash
-in your .bash_profile or .bashrc file:
+In your .bash_profile or .bashrc file:

 ```
 # Aliases